-Any research that includes human participants needs to follow the guidelines for such work in the corresponding department's research and thesis, fieldwork, or dissertation handbook.
-This includes informing participants of their rights and securing informed consent forms from each subject.
+Any research that includes human participants needs go through an external Institutional Review Board (IRB) through Santa Barbara Cottage Hospital before any data may be collected.
+Instructions on how to follow these guidelines are in the corresponding department's research and thesis, fieldwork, or dissertation handbook.
+IRB approval includes informing participants of their rights and securing informed consent forms from each subject.
 For instance, if a student is interviewing individuals for a dissertation, they must inform them of their right to anonymity and of their right to discontinue the interview at any point.
 Participants also sign an informed consent form.
-The format for these forms can be found in the research handbooks for each department.
+Students may contact the Dissertation Office with any questions on how to begin the IRB process.